Justine Stafford

-Justine Stafford is an Irish comedian, writer, podcaster and television presenter.
+Justine Stafford (born 1993 or 1994) is an Irish comedian, writer, podcaster and television presenter.

 Early and personal life

-From Kilbeg, just outside Nobber, in County Meath, Ireland.
-Stafford grew up on a farm.
+Stafford grew up on a farm in Kilbeg, just outside Nobber, in County Meath, Ireland.
 She has one brother, called Lorcán.
-She attended Kilbeg National School where she was introduced to a short-film project for primary schools called Fis Films for which she won a national prize in Dublin.
+She attended Kilbeg National School where she was introduced to a short-film project for primary schools called Fís Films for which she won a national prize in Dublin.
 She began making her own comedy films after receiving a Camcorder the following Christmas, aged 11.
-From 13 Stafford suffered from anorexia and around this time won an award at Ireland’s Youth Film Festival called Fresh Films, held in Limerick.
+From 13 Stafford suffered from anorexia and around this time won an award at Fresh Films Ireland’s Young Filmmaker of the Year Awards held in Limerick.
 Stafford subsequently was the Irish representative taking her winning short film to an international youth film festival held in South Korea.
 In March, 2021 Stafford herself co-hosted the Ireland's Young Filmmaker of the Year Awards online.

 Career

 On-line

 Stafford studied film and broadcasting at the Dublin Institute of Technology after which worked for the radio station FM104 and spent five years at JOE.ie as senior social creative and content creator.
 She became a comedic presence on social media, including for posts based on comedically creative Halloween costumes, social commentary, and satire on popular television programmes.
-Since June 2021 Stafford has co-hosted, with Martin Angolo and Dermot Ward, the podcast The Substantial Meal.
+From June 2021 until September 2022 Stafford co-hosted, with Martin Angolo and Dermot Ward, the podcast The Substantial Meal.
 With shows available online as well as performed at live events and festivals, Stafford described the format as “three friends recreating the atmosphere of being in a pub by sharing embarrassing stories, giving life advice and solving the world's big problems.”
+Since June 2024 Stafford has co-hosted the podcast The Lovely Show with fellow comedian Kevin McGahern.

 In 2024, Stafford narrated the RTÉ Doc on One podcast series The Real Carrie Jade.